 The Company does not currently have any Level 1 financial assets or liabilities.
 The Company has two Level 2 financial assets and liabilities.
 Cash value of life insurance had a fair value of \$2,549,000 and \$3,092,000 at December 29, 2012 and December 31, 2011, respectively.
 The fair value of the life insurance policies was determined by the underwriting insurance company's valuation models and represents the guaranteed value the Company would receive upon surrender of these policies.
 Changes in its fair value were recorded in non-current assets with corresponding offsetting entries to selling, general and administrative expense.
 Also, the interest rate swap contract had a fair value of \$450,000 at December 29, 2012.
 The interest rate swap was priced using discounted cash flow techniques which are corroborated by using non-binding market prices.
 Changes in its fair value were recorded in current assets or liabilities, as appropriate, with corresponding offsetting entries to other income (expense).
-Significant inputs to the discounted cash flow model include projected future cash flows based on projected one-month LIBOR and the average margin for companies with similar credit ratings and similar rate swap contracts at December 31, 2011.
+Significant inputs to the discounted cash flow model include projected future cash flows based on projected one-month LIBOR and the average margin for companies with similar credit ratings and similar maturities.
+These are classified as Level 2 as they are not actively traded and are valued using pricing models that use observable market inputs.
+The Company had no interest rate swap contracts at December 31, 2011.